The LSST DESC DC2 Simulated Sky Survey: Modeling the DC2 Universe

-The catalog is produced by means of a new hybrid method that combines empirical modeling with the results from semi-analytic model (SAM) simulations.
+The catalog is produced by means of a new two-step hybrid method that combines empirical modeling with the results from semi-analytic model (SAM) simulations.
 In this approach, the Outer Rim halo lightcone is populated with galaxies according to an empirical model that has been tuned to observational data such that the distributions of a restricted set of fundamental galaxy properties consisting of positions, stellar masses and star-formation rates are in good agreement with a variety of observations \citep{korytov, behroozi_etal18}.
 Additional modeling for the distributions of LSST $r$-band rest-frame magnitude and $g-r$ and $r-i$ colors is also done in this step.
+These properties are not sufficient for performing the image simulations, most notably since observer-frame magnitudes have not yet been specified.
+In order to provide a full complement of galaxy properties, we invoke the second step in the hybrid approach.
 The galaxies from the empirical model are matched with those from the SAM by performing a KDE-Tree match on the rest-frame magnitude and colors.
-These matched SAM galaxies now provide the full complement of galaxy properties including morphology, SEDs, and broadband colors.
-The properties are self-consistent, incorporate the highly nonlinear relationships that are built into the SAM model and capture some of the complexity inherent in the real Universe.
+These matched SAM galaxies now provide all the required galaxy properties including morphology, SEDs, and broadband colors.
+The properties are self-consistent, incorporate the highly nonlinear relationships that are built into the SAM and capture some of the complexity inherent in the real Universe.
 In our hybrid method, the SAM galaxies function as a galaxy library from which to draw a suitable subset of galaxies that match observations and have the complex ensemble of properties that are required by DC2.
 The method is predicated on the assumption that the properties that have been tuned in the empirical model are sufficiently correlated with the other properties obtained from the SAM library to ensure that the latter will also be realistically distributed.